Maxim-Mazurok/google-api-typings-generator/gapi.client.docs/readme.md

 // declare client_id registered in Google Developers Console var client_id = '',
   scope = [
-      // See, create, and edit all Google Docs documents you have access to 'https://www.googleapis.com/auth/documents',
+      // See, edit, create, and delete all your Google Docs documents 'https://www.googleapis.com/auth/documents',

-      // View your Google Docs documents
+      // See all your Google Docs documents 'https://www.googleapis.com/auth/documents.readonly',
-      'https://www.googleapis.com/auth/documents.readonly',

       // See, edit, create, and delete all of your Google Drive files